Skip to main content

 ABOUT SDHC

-Our vision is to lead statewide advocacy for the humanities, working with other partners to foster literary and civic engagement.
+The vision of the South Dakota Humanities Council is to lead statewide advocacy for the humanities, working with other partners to foster literary and civic engagement.

-Our core mission is to celebrate literature, promote civil conversation, and tell the stories that define our state.
+The mission of the South Dakota Humanities Council is to celebrate literature, promote civil conversation, and tell the stories that define our state.

 The seed-in-its-shell emblem is the creation of industrial designer Henry Dreyfuss, who undertook on his own to provide the National Endowment for the Humanities with a symbol of its work.
 Dreyfuss, recipient of a small endowment planning grant for a dictionary of symbols, finds that languages created with symbols are proliferating and are an important part of the contemporary world.